Variable degeneracy on toroidal graphs: Introduction

-Dvo{\v{r}}{\'{a}}k and Postle \cite{MR3758240} presented a non-trivial application of DP-coloring to solve a longstanding conjecture by Borodin \cite{MR3004485}, showing that every planar graph without cycles of lengths $4$ to $8$ is $3$-choosable.
-Another application of DP-coloring can be found in \cite{MR3803061}, Bernshteyn and Kostochka extended the Dirac' theorem on the minimum number of edges in critical graphs to the Dirac's theorem on the minimum number of edges in DP-critical graphs, yielding a solution to the problem posed by Kostochka and Stiebitz \cite{MR1883593}.
+Dvo{\v{r}}{\'{a}}k and Postle \cite{MR3758240} introduced a non-trivial application of DP-coloring to solve a longstanding conjecture by Borodin \cite{MR3004485}, showing that every planar graph without cycles of lengths $4$ to $8$ is $3$-choosable.
+The other application of DP-coloring can be found in \cite{MR3803061}, Bernshteyn and Kostochka extended Dirac's theorem on the minimum number of edges in critical graphs to Dirac's theorem on the minimum number of edges in DP-critical graphs, yielding a solution to the problem posed by Kostochka and Stiebitz \cite{MR1883593}.

-A graph $G$ is {\bf DP-degree-colorable} if $(H, f)$ has a DP-coloring whenever $f$ is a function from $V(H)$ to $\{0, 1\}$ and $f(v, 1) + f(v, 2) + \dots + f(v, \kappa) \geq \deg_{G}(v)$ for each $v \in V(G)$.
-A {\bf GDP-tree} is a connected graph in which every block is either a cycle or a complete graph.
-Bernshteyn, Kostochka, and Pron \cite{MR3686937} gave a Brooks' type result for DP-coloring.
-More detailed characterization of DP-degree-colorable multigraphs can be found in \cite{MR3948125}.

-\begin{theorem}[Bernshteyn, Kostochka and Pron \cite{MR3686937}] Let $G$ be a connected graph.
-The graph $G$ is not DP-degree-colorable if and only if $G$ is a GDP-tree. \end{theorem}

-Dvo{\v{r}}{\'{a}}k and Postle \cite{MR3758240} showed that every planar graph is DP-$5$-colorable, and observed that $\chi_{\mathrm{DP}}(G) \leq \kappa + 1$ if $G$ is $\kappa$-degenerate.
-Thomassen \cite{MR1290638} showed that every planar graph is $5$-choosable, and Voigt \cite{MR1235909} showed that there are planar graphs which are not $4$-choosable.
+Dvo{\v{r}}{\'{a}}k and Postle \cite{MR3758240} showed that every planar graph is DP-$5$-colorable, and observed that $\chi_{\mathrm{DP}}(G) \leq k + 1$ if $G$ is $k$-degenerate.
+Thomassen \cite{MR1290638} showed that every planar graph is $5$-choosable, and Voigt \cite{MR1235909} showed that there are planar graphs that are not $4$-choosable.
 Thus it is interesting to give sufficient conditions for planar graphs to be $4$-choosable.
-As a generalization of list coloring, it is also interesting to give sufficient conditions for planar graphs to be DP-$4$-colorable.
-Kim and Ozeki \cite{MR3802151} showed that for each $\kappa \in \{3, 4, 5, 6\}$, every planar graph without $\kappa$-cycles is DP-$4$-colorable.
-Two cycles are {\bf adjacent} if they have at least one edge in common.
+Additionally, as a generalization of list coloring, it is also interesting to give sufficient conditions for planar graphs to be DP-$4$-colorable.
+Kim and Ozeki \cite{MR3802151} showed that for each $k \in \{3, 4, 5, 6\}$, every planar graph without $k$-cycles is DP-$4$-colorable.
+Two cycles are \textbf{adjacent} if they share at least one edge.
 Kim and Yu \cite{MR3969022} showed that every planar graph without triangles adjacent to $4$-cycles is DP-$4$-colorable.
-Some other materials on DP-coloring, see \cite{MR3679840, MR3518419, MR3889157, Bernshteyna, Bernshteynb}.
+Sittitrai and Nakprasit \cite{MR4089638} showed that every planar graph without pairwise adjacent $3$-, $4$-, and $5$-cycles is DP-$4$-colorable.
+For additional results on DP-colorings, we refer the reader to \cite{MR3679840, MR3518419, MR3889157, MR4043754, MR3957361}.